 If the topic is defined but the content editor did not give you a particular writing style to follow, try to switch from your usual tone to a different kind.
 Do not get too adventurous without checking with your manager first, though.
 If you think the article would be better received in another style, explain why to your employer and explain that it is also easier to write quality content that way.

-Getting away from the laptop screen is fulfilling; more than I ever thought it would be.
+Getting away from the laptop screen is fulfilling, more than I ever thought it would be.
 When I have articles to write up, I tend to be stuck with my MacBook.
 Either I stare at the blank page or I start googling some articles to research further, but regardless of what I do, I do it on my computer.

-And it is only recently that I learned how to enjoy and recharge my creative juices by using a pen and a paper.
+And it is only recently that I learned how to enjoy and recharge my creative juices by using a pen and paper.
 That is all.
 After reading the nth article about a topic, I know enough to go sit down in a coffee shop or park and jot some ideas down on a pad.
-And, when I finally get into a good flow and somewhat crave my keyboard to start typing sentences, I still do not do it.
-Instead, I stay where I am, I whip out my smartphone and start recording.
+And, when I finally get into a good flow and crave my keyboard to start typing sentences, I still do not do it.
+Instead, I stay where I am, I whip out my smartphone, and start recording.
 Then I just say the sentences I have in mind so I can write them down later when I am back on my laptop.

 If you can afford to change the topic of your article, find a blog post you wrote ages ago and rewrite it entirely.
 Use new words you have learns and synonyms.
-Your brain will find this task much easier since you covered and researched the topic already.
+Your brain will find this task much easier since you have covered and researched the topic already.
 It will be clearer and more structured in your mind.
 And by taking this small step, you will then be able to motivate yourself and enter that virtuous circle.

 Cognitive enhancers (nootropics) are a thing, and a very popular thing lately.
 The current era is very demanding and requires all of us to deliver better work, more often, and for longer.
 It makes sense that at times, our brain just freezes and the writer’s block occurs to all of us, content producers.
 Relying on creativity is wonderful because it opens incredible windows, but these can shut if the brain is not cooperating.